2019 Park Specific Stipulations

 - Brushing of vegetation smaller than 3 inches in diameter, at ground height, is allowed without prior permission in order to maintain the size of existing landing areas.
 Vegetation must be removed to ground height.

 - Only hand tools (no portable motors) may be used for clearing vegetation without prior written authorization from the Superintendent.

 - Dogs must be staked out on a picket cable or similar gang line and not tied to individual trees.

 - Straw bedding for dogs must be certified weed free (see AK Weed Free Forage Certification in section on Grazing of Pack Animals).

-- Holder, when on federally-managed park lands, shall only use routes listed on the application.
-Where trails are not well-defined, crossing of wet and otherwise sensitive areas must be dispersed to avoid making any visible trails.
+- Holder, when on federally-managed park lands, shall only use authorized trails.
+Where trails are not well-defined, such as crossing of wet and other sensitive areas, use must be dispersed to avoid making any visible impact.